SevenTV/SevenTV/payments3.md

 	#[serde(rename = "_id")]
 	pub id: SubscriptionId,
 	pub state: SubscriptionState,
-	pub trial_end: Option<chrono::DateTime<chrono::Utc>>,
-	pub ended_at: Option<chrono::DateTime<chrono::Utc>>,
+	// This value will be populated by the refresh function, it is computed from the `SubscriptionPeriod`s for this `Subscription` pub trial_end: Option<chrono::DateTime<chrono::Utc>>,
+	// This value will be populated by the refresh function, it is computed from the `SubscriptionPeriod`s for this `Subscription` pub ended_at: Option<chrono::DateTime<chrono::Utc>>,
 	#[serde(with = "crate::database::serde")]
 	pub created_at: chrono::DateTime<chrono::Utc>,
 	#[serde(with = "crate::database::serde")]
 	pub updated_at: chrono::DateTime<chrono::Utc>,
+}

+impl Subscription {
+	/// does not need to be on the object can be a standalone that takes the object id idk up to u async fn refresh(&self, ...) -> Result<(), ...> {
+		/// This function will refresh the subscription object and entitlement edges if the conditions are met for the benifits.
+	}
 }

 enum SubscriptionState {